SoCTAssist Developer Guide

 Extensions

 • 2a1.
-AddressBook shows error: Student not found.
+SoCTAssist shows error: Student not found.

 Use case ends.

 • 2b.
-Attendance status is invalid (not Present or Absent).
+Attendance status is invalid (not Present or Absent or Excused).

 Use case ends.